grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/best-practices.md

 - **Specify a root page for your app.** If your app defines multiple pages, make sure to select a default one that will be used as a landing page for your plugin.
 - **To generate dynamic apps, consider using [Grafana Scenes](https://grafana.com/developers/scenes/).**
-- **Consider whether contributing a [UI extension](https://grafana.com/developers/plugin-tools/ui-extensions/) would help a user appropriately discover your app and continue a given workflow.** Additionally, if your app provides context that be used in other apps, then create an extension point to allow these apps to do so, with no further changes required in your app.
+- **Consider  contributing a [UI extension](https://grafana.com/developers/plugin-tools/ui-extensions/)**.
+UI extensions can help a user to discover your app in context and continue a given workflow.
+Additionally, if your app provides context that be used in other apps, then create an extension point to allow these apps to do so, with no further changes required in your app.